Lanc33llis/Lanc33llis/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Astronomy major at UT Austin.
-I enjoy computers though, and I intend on being an SDE.
-I'm taking an internship at Amazon for this summer for SDE @ LA.
+I'm an astronomy major at UT Austin.
+I enjoy computers though, and I intend on being an SDE career-wise.
+I'm taking an internship at Amazon for this summer for SDE @ LA and have aspirations to work @ Meta and Google as an SDE.

 Checkout my startup @ https://allday.pro/.
 Currently under development, so check out the blog as progress continues.